Glória de Campeão: Later career

-Retirement

 A start after his narrow win in the Dubai World Cup he faced off against Lizard's Desire in the Singapore International Cup.
 This time it went in favor of Lizard's Desire who had more time in the stretch to wear down Glória de Campeão and get up by half a length.
 Unbeknownst to both, it would be their final races.
 Glória de Campeão aimed for the Cox Plate as his next start but he came up with a tear in his left front tendon in a workout.
-Along with Glória de Campeão Lizard's Desire was also retired after the Singapore International Cup having a bout with Laminitis.